A guide to the Annual General Meeting

 All organisations that are full members of Bond have the right to vote at the AGM.
 On joining Bond, full members nominate an individual in their organisation (the Bond voter) to hold the voting rights permanently on their organisation’s behalf.
 If no Bond voter is nominated, the director or chief executive becomes the Bond voter by default.

-Use this form to change your organisation's designated voter - the request can only be made by the chief executive (or equivilent) or a member of the SMT.
+Use this form to permanently change your organisation's designated voter - the request can only be made by the chief executive (or equivilent) or a member of the SMT.
 If you are not sure who your organisation's voter is, please contact AGM@bond.org.uk.
-We send all correspondence regarding the AGM, including any motions, resolutions or amendments, by email directly to all Bond voters.
-They can vote in person, by proxy or by email/post.

 Can someone vote on my behalf?